BigCunisher/ejs-bootstrapper/README.md

 # ejs-bootstrapper
-This repo contains a very simple node application for bootstrapping EJS templates.
+This repo contains a very simple node application for bootstrapping an Express Server with EJS templates.

 To stand up the application:
 1. run `npm install`